Last time I said I’d tell you how we fixed our enormous branding problem back in the early days of my shop.

 In the first place, she knows how to do things with flames and incredibly hot glass, and that’s definitely not the kind of process you can freestyle.

-But look at the video of Julie at work on her About page.
+But look at this video of Julie at work.
 You can see immediately that, as well as being very highly skilled, she takes the most minute care over every detail.
 That care and attention is infused through every aspect of her business.

 And that video?
 If I were stocking Julie’s collection, I’d show it to all my staff.
 It’s a brilliant way to boost sales by increasing product knowledge.